swiftpp/swiftpp.github.io/_posts/2019-05-13-objc–badly-outdated.md

 Comma-delimited arguments anonymizes each argument.
 Context is lost for its data type.
 Context is lost for its purpose.
 Microsoft tried to mitigate this with Hungarian Notation, but it's still deficient.
 And the order in which arguments are to be written are also lost with this format.
 Infix notation gives you named, ordered parameters.
 Cleanly.

 Moreover, the Fortran-style of syntax Swift uses is inconsistent in its structure and symbols.
 Expressions have prefix and postfix operators, modifiers, and attributes.

 Smalltalk's syntax, which ObjC never truly followed, gave you a simple grammar which was consistent for the whole expression of code.
 Messages are:

 ```
-unary-expression: receiver (unary-operator)*.
+unary-expression: receiver (unary-selector)*.
-binary-expression: unary-expression (binary-operator unary-expression)*.
+binary-expression: unary-expression (binary-selector unary-expression)*.
 keyword-expression: binary-expression (keyword: binary-expression)*.
 ```

 Similarly, the syntax for Swift's control structures use convoluted designs; again, inheriting Fortran's mess.
 Smalltalk's control structures are implemented as keywords sent as messages, conforming naturally to the existing syntax.

 ```
 boolean-expression ifTrue: [block].
 "Or ifFalse:"
 [block] whileTrue: [block].
 "Or whileFalse:"
 numeric-expression timesRepeat: [block].
 collection do: [block].
 "Smalltalk's map function"
 collection select: [block].
 "Smalltalk's filter function"
 ```

 The same is true for defining structures and classes.
 Swift uses yet another format, while Smalltalk retains its message-sending paradigm.